devcurmudgeon/ybd/doc/readme.md

   - a logically-coupled set of components (what we've called strata)
   - a bootable collection of sets of components (what we've called systems)
 - users can understand and diagnose the cache naming scheme
-- be permissive and fast for day-to-day engineering, but still guarantee traceability and reproducibility
+- permissive and fast for day-to-day engineering, but still guarantee traceability and reproducibility
 - a much smaller, much simpler codebase than we have with morph

 Most of these ideas have been discussed in public and/or at Codethink and/or with customers, but it seems we're struggling to attack the changes given our existing commitments and codebase.